 MSR’s Alpinist and Quick Cook Sets utilize hard-anodized aluminum as their foundation.
 Hard-anodizing makes the material very durable.
 Some of these Quick cook sets are coated with a nonstick finish for easy meal clean up.
 Just like with all nonstick cookware used in home kitchens, we recommend using wood or plastic utensils to help prolong your cookware’s performance.

 MSR’s Ceramic Pot Sets use a premium ceramic nonstick coating over their aluminum construction.
-This coating is the most durable nonstick coating we’ve ever found.
-Together these materials make the lightweight Ceramic cookware options great for frequent backpacking pairs.
+This coating is the most durable nonstick coating we’ve ever found—allowing you to cook like you do at home and speed through meal clean-up afterward.

 Stainless Steel: Simple workhorse durability